bejayoharen/gifsicle/README.md

+About this Fork
+===============

 You probably want the main branch of gifsicle.
 This is my attempt to create a dynamic library.

-About this Fork
-===============

-It contains some changes to:
+This fork contains some changes to:

 - Export some functions.
 - Log activity to help debugging and figure out what commandline options in gifsicle correspond to what function calls and arguments.